 - Compensation for physical damage resulting from human research in grant supported research:

-"In the event your participation in this research supported by _____ (grant sponsor) results in injury to you, medical treatment consisting of _____ (referral to Student Health Services, cold compresses, calling 911, etc.) will be available.
-Further information about this treatment may be obtained by calling _____ (researcher's name) at _____ (researcher's phone number)."
+"In the event your participation in this research supported by _____ (grant sponsor) results in injury to you, referral(s) to (Student Health Services, calling 911, etc.) will be available.
+Further information may be obtained by calling _____ (researcher's name) at _____ (researcher's phone number)."

 - Compensation for physical damage resulting from human research not supported by grants:

-"In the event your participation in this research directly results in injury to you, medical treatment consisting of _____ (referral to Student Health Services, cold compresses, calling 911, etc.) will be available.
-Further information about this treatment may be obtained by calling _____ (researcher's name) at _____ (researcher's phone number)."
+"In the event your participation in this research directly results in injury to you, referral(s) to (Student Health Services, calling 911, etc.) will be available.
+Further information may be obtained by calling _____ (researcher's name) at _____ (researcher's phone number)."